Welcome to the Model European Parliament!

 • Sweden: the Riksdag

-• Former Yugoslav Republic of Macedonia: the Congress Hall
+• North Macedonia: the Congress Hall

 The MEP has also enjoyed attending a reception in Portcullis House given by the Speaker of the House of Commons, the Right Honorable John Bercow.